shivannis/xandr-docs-public/xandr-docs/articles/monetize/shorten-the-targeted-learn-phase-using-bid-type-reports.md

 ---
 title: Microsoft Monetize - Shorten the Targeted Learn Phase Using Bid Type Reports
-description: The guide advises on expediting the learning phase for a new campaign's goals by using Bid Type Reports, emphasizing the need for budget allocation to let Xandr's optimization engine identify optimal inventory groupings.
+description: The guide advises on expediting the learning phase for a new campaign's goals by using Bid Type reports, emphasizing the need for budget allocation to let Xandr's optimization engine identify optimal inventory groupings.
 ms.date: 10/28/2023
 ---

-# Microsoft Monetize - Shorten the targeted learn phase using bid type qreports
+# Microsoft Monetize - Shorten the targeted learn phase using bid type reports

 > [!IMPORTANT]
 > This guide only applies to the legacy line item.
 If you are using the augmented line item (ALI), see [Optimization Guide - ALI](optimization-guide-ali.md).